Peter-Moller/java-info/README.md

 Assumptions:
 ------------------
- - Any java is assumed to be named `java`
+ - Any running java binary is assumed to be named `java`
  - That “` -`” (space followed by a dash) is the start of the arguments on the process listing and not part of the PATH of the running application or java instance